CajunAvenger/forgeLoad/README.md

 Only download cards from the given set.
 There can be multiple of these

-> -r #
+> -r ###

-Restart the download from card i, used when errors/lag cause the program to terminate early
+Restart the download from card ###, used when errors/lag cause the program to terminate early, in which case it will tell you which number to use here.

 So for example using "node forgeLoad -f KOD LVS STN" will generate all the card skeleton files for KOD, LVS, and STN.